Desafinado

 "Desafinado" (a Portuguese word, usually rendered into English as "Out of Tune", or as "Off Key") is a 1959 bossa nova song and jazz standard composed by Antônio Carlos Jobim with lyrics (in Portuguese) by Newton Mendonça.

 Background

-"Desafinado" was originally a response to critics who claimed that bossa nova was a new genre for singers who can't sing.
-The English language lyrics were written by Jon Hendricks and "Jessie Cavanaugh" (a pseudonym used by The Richmond Organisation).
-Another English lyric, more closely based on the original Portuguese lyric (but not a translation) was written by Gene Lees, and appears on some recordings as well.
+“Desafinado” was originally composed as a response to critics who claimed that the bossa nova genre was created for singers who cannot sing.
+The song has multiple English-language adaptations.
+Jon Hendricks, along with The Richmond Organisation (credited under the pseudonym “Jessie Cavanaugh”), created lyrics that employ consonance to reframe the concept as a love song about lovers who have fallen “slightly out of tune.”
+These Hendricks lyrics were notably recorded by Ella Fitzgerald on her 1962 single and by Perry Como on his 1963 album, The Songs I Love.
+A separate English adaptation, written by Gene Lees and more closely aligned with the original Portuguese lyric (though not a direct translation), appears on select recordings.

 Chart performance

 The version by Stan Getz and Charlie Byrd (from the album Jazz Samba) was a major hit in 1962, reaching number 15 and number 4 on Billboard′s pop and easy-listening charts, respectively; their definitive rendering also reached number 11 in the UK.
-Ella Fitzgerald's version made number 38.
+In Canada the song was co-charted with the Grammy nominated version by Pat Thomas where they reached No. 14.